Texas Prevailing Wage Information

 APPRENTICE REQUIREMENTS

 According to Texas state law, to be an apprentice, the employee must be registered under a bona fide apprentice program.
+If an apprentices is used, wages are set by the applicable Apprenticeship Standards Agreement and are communicated to the contractor through the “dispatch slip”.

 TRAVEL & SUBSISTENCE